rdappel/courses/pages/version-control-essentials/pull-requests.md

     </div>
 </details>

-As a student contributing to open-source projects, you typically won't be the one merging pull requests.
-The project maintainers will review your PR and merge it, if it meets their standards.
+Again, as a student contributing to open-source projects, you typically won't be the one merging pull requests.
+Even when you're working professionally, you'll often have a team lead or senior developer handle the merging process to ensure code quality and consistency.

 ## Pull Request Best Practices

 When you're creating pull requests, it's important to follow best practices to ensure a smooth review process and successful integration of your changes.
-Here are some key practices to keep in mind:
+Here are some recommended practices to keep in mind:

 - **Keep PRs Small**: Smaller pull requests are easier to review and less likely to cause issues